NFarris/AudioAnalysis/README.md

 ## Understanding Feature Extraction

+In the following section you will learn about the features used in the models trained above.
+Each python algorithm displayed is derived from the open source python library "pyAudioAnalysis".
+All example extractions are implementations of the algorithm shown with the same parameters set consistent as outlined in the previous section.
+Graph values are the mean across all audio files of a particular emotion, with one standard deviation shown as an error bar.

-//TODO: Add the following sections to each of the features listed below: Why is this feature important?, Algorithm for extraction
+//TODO: Add the following sections to each of the features listed below: Why is this feature important?, mathematical representation of algorithms
 ### Zero Crossing Rate
 #### Description
 Zero Crossing Rate is the rate of sign-changes across a signal (the rate at which the signal changes from positive negative or from negative to positive).